flyingmachine/brave-clojure-web/content/concurrency.md

 draft: true
 ---

-In this chapter you learn about what concurrency and parallelism are and why they matter.
-You'll learn about the challenges programmers face when writing parallel programs and about how Clojure's design helps to mitigate them.
-Finally, you'll learn a big boatload of tools and techniques to write parallel programs yourself, including: futures, promises, delays, atoms, refs, vars, pmap, and core.reducers.
+In this chapter you what concurrency and parallelism are and why they matter.
+You'll learn about the challenges you'll face when writing parallel programs and about how Clojure's design helps to mitigate them.
+Finally, you'll learn a big boatload of tools and techniques for writing write parallel programs yourself, including: futures, promises, delays, atoms, refs, vars, pmap, and core.reducers.
 Also, there will be zombies.
 Onward!

 ## Why Parallel Programming Matters

 Why should you bother with any of this?
 The reason is that parallel programming is essential for writing performant applications on modern hardware.
-In recent years CPU designers have focused more on enabling parallel execution by increasing the number of process in a machine than on increasing clock speed.
+You've probably noticed that, in recent years, CPU clock speeds have barely increased.
+At the same time, dual-core and quad-core computers have become common.

 This is mostly because increasing clock speed requires exponentially more power, making it impractical.
-As those creepy Intel bunnies continue smooshing more and more cores together, it's up to you and me to squueze performance out of them.
+This is a physical limitation that is unlikely to be overcome any time soon, if ever.
+Therefore, you can expect the trend of increasing cores on a single machine to continue &mdash; as will the expectation that you as a programmer will know how to make the most of modern hardware.

+Besides this practical consideration, I think you'll also find that parallel programming is actually fun and fascinating with Clojure.
+Learning these techniques will make you a better programmer overall, even if you don't actually write parallel programs for the near future.

-## Concurrency and Parallelism Defined
+## Concurrency and Parallelism Concepts

 Concurrent and parallel programming involves a lot of messy details at all levels of program execution, from the hardware to the operating